RedhawkSDR/redhawksdr.github.io/content/manual/exploring-domain/connecting-to-a-domain.md

     ##### New Domain Manager
     ![New Domain Manager Dialog](../images/REDHAWK_New_Domain_Wizard.png)

-2. Enter a **Display Name**.
-This is a unique name for the domain and does not need to match the name used to register the domain on the Naming Service.

-3. Enter a **Domain Name**.
-This is the name of the domain on the Naming Service.
-By default this field is populated with the value from the **Display Name** field.

-4. Enter the **Name Service**.
-This is the CORBA URI to the desired Naming Service.
-By default this is populated with the value from the IDE’s properties (i.e. **Window > Preferences**, **REDHAWK > Domain Connections**, **Default Naming Service**).
+2. Enter the Name Service.
+This is the CORBA URI of the Naming Service where the domain is registered.
+By default, this is populated with the value from the IDE’s preferences (set by selecting **Window > Preferences**, **REDHAWK > Domain Connections**, **Default Naming Service**).

+3. To specify the domain to which you want to connect, chose one of the following options:

+      - Enter a **Display Name** and a **Domain Name**.
+The Display Name is a used only in the IDE and does not need to match the Domain Name.
+The Domain Name is the actual name of the domain in the Naming Service.

+      - Wait for the IDE to scan the name service for running domains.
+When the button next to **Display Name** shows a + icon, click it and select a running domain from the list.

-5. Click one of the following options under **Connection Settings**:
+4. Click one of the following options under **Connection Settings**:

-      - **Don’t connect**: This adds the domain to the REDHAWK Explorer View but leaves the domain in the disconnected state.
+      - **Don’t connect**: This adds the domain to the **REDHAWK Explorer View** but leaves the domain in the disconnected state.
 When the IDE is restarted, the domain remains in the **REDHAWK Explorer** and is in the disconnected state.
 After adding a disconnected domain to the **REDHAWK Explorer View**, the domain may be connected by right-clicking the domain and selecting **Connect**.

-      - **Connect Once**: This adds the domain to the REDHAWK Explorer View and connects the IDE with the domain.
-When the REDHAWK IDE is restarted, the domain remains in the **REDHAWK Explorer** but is in the disconnected state.
+      - **Connect Once**: This adds the domain to the **REDHAWK Explorer View** and connects the IDE with the domain.
+When the **REDHAWK IDE** is restarted, the domain remains in the **REDHAWK Explorer** but is in the disconnected state.

-      - **Always Connect**: This adds the domain to the REDHAWK Explorer View and connects the IDE with the domain.
-When the REDHAWK IDE is restarted, the domain remains in the **REDHAWK Explorer** and attempts to connect with this domain.
+      - **Always Connect**: This adds the domain to the **REDHAWK Explorer View** and connects the IDE with the domain.
+When the **REDHAWK IDE** is restarted, the domain remains in the **REDHAWK Explorer** and attempts to connect with this domain.

-6. Select **Finish** to close the wizard.
+5. Select **Finish** to close the wizard.

-7. The domain now appears in the REDHAWK Explorer View.
+6. The domain now appears in the **REDHAWK Explorer View**.
 If **Connect Once** or **Always Connect** was chosen, the domain is connected.
 If **Don’t Connect** was selected, right-click the domain and select **Connect**.

     {{% notice tip %}}
 Many of these options may be changed later through the Properties View.